 But high-cost lenders are increasingly using rent-a-bank schemes with a small number of rogue banks, which are not subject to state interest rate limits, to evade state rate caps on installment loans and lines of credit.
 Check out our Take Action page to see what you can do to help fight rent-a-bank lending!

 Rent-a-bank schemes are of questionable legality.
 Lenders pick and choose where they lend, generally avoiding states that vigorously enforce their laws.
-At least 10 high-cost consumer lenders (American First Finance, Axcess Financial, Check Into Cash, CURO, EasyPay, Elevate, Enova, LoanMart, OppFl, PersonifyFinancial) are using five FDIC-supervised banks (Community Capital Bank, FinWise Bank, First Electronic Bank, Republic Bank & Trust (Kentucky), TAB Bank) and one OCC-supervised bank (Stride Bank) to make high-cost rent-a-bank loans to consumers.
-Others, including World Business Lenders and OCC-supervised Axos Bank, are targeting small businesses.
+At least 10 high-cost consumer lenders (American First Finance, Axcess Financial, Check Into Cash, EasyPay, Elevate, Enova, LoanMart, OppFl, PersonifyFinancial) are using five FDIC-supervised banks (Community Capital Bank, FinWise Bank, First Electronic Bank, Republic Bank & Trust (Kentucky), TAB Bank).
+The payday lender CURO was also using OCC-supervised Stride Bank for rent-a-bank schemes but recently stopped.Others have targeted small businesses.

 See below to learn about the banks and lenders teaming up to issue triple-digit interest, debt-trap loans in states that do not allow high-cost loans — and which states they avoid.